martinvonz/jj/docs/design/run.md

 B, where B's parent is A. Any changes made on top of A would be squashed into A, forming A'.
 Similarly B' would be formed by squasing it into B. We can then either do a normal rebase of B' onto A', or we can simply update its parent to A'.
-The former is useful, e.g when the subprocess only makes a partial update of the tree based on the parent commit.
+The former is useful, e.g. when the subprocess only makes a partial update of the tree based on the parent commit.
 In addition to these two modes, we may want to have an option to ignore any changes made in the subprocess's working copy.